 Temples, arts, entertainment, history and culture

-On the other hand, Shomyoji Temple is a stark contrast to the opulence of Kawasaki Daishi temple.
+On the other hand, Shomyoji Temple starkly contrasts the opulence of Kawasaki Daishi temple.
 The Jodo-style temple garden with a serene lake reflecting a vermillion bridge draws a feeling of quiet introspection.
-In the temple dense city of Kamakura, Hasedera Temple has a relaxing zen vibe with an observation deck with views of Sagami bay glistening into the horizon.
-The legends surrounding the history of each of these temples are as intriguing as the varied interpretation of, essentially, the same beliefs as displayed in each of the temples.
+In the temple dense city of Kamakura, Hasedera Temple has a relaxing zen vibe with an observation deck.
+From there, you can see views of Sagami bay glistening all the way to the horizon.
+The legends surrounding the history of each of these temples are as intriguing as the varied interpretation of the same beliefs displayed in each of the temples.

 From varied temples and picturesque landscapes to entertainment and cultural heritage, Kanagawa prefecture makes an intriguing destination for anyone visiting Japan.